 The 2024 survey found 15 different species of plants.
 Coontail was most dominant species at 86.9% of vegetated survey sites and 73.68 in areas shallower than maximum depth of plants.
 Eurasian water milfoil was present in 37.47% of the vegetated sites with chara at 21.61%.
 Frequency of occurrence in the photic zone sites increased to 84.8% from 65.74% in 2017 with the maximum depth of plants at 15.5 feet.
 The FQI increased to 20.39 and the Mean C was 5.26.
-These values can be used to gauge the health of the lake and potentially show an increasingly healthy aquatic plant community.
 While not present in 2017, Curly leaf pondweed was detected in 2024 although only at 0.23%.

 Though similar aquatic plant communities were present during each survey, there were still limited changes in species composition between the three surveys.
 Coontail continues to increase as does chara.
 Number of plant species has increased as did the maximum depth of plants in 2024.
-In 2017 maximum depth of plants was only 10 feet.
+In 2017 maximum depth of plants was only 10 feet but increased to 15.5 feet in 2024.
 Eurasian water milfoil showed a slight increase but similar to previous surveys.
 Given the presence or absence of any species should not be a cause for concern as plant communities do vary over time and sampling points may not detect every species present in a given waterbody.